 To become a public school administrator at the elementary or secondary level, you typically need a graduate degree and a license.
 Most schools prefer to hire administrators with previous teaching experience as well.
 Read on to learn more about the requirements for becoming a school administrator.
-Schools offering Education Administration degrees can also be found in these popular choices.

 School Administrator Requirements

 Requirements for school administrator positions vary based on different school policies and state regulations.
 In general, to enter this profession in elementary or secondary schools, you need previous teaching experience, a master's degree in the field and a school administrator license.
 Postsecondary administrators don't typically need to be licensed, though many of them hold master's or doctoral degrees.

 |Work Environment||School or education facility|

 |On-The-Job Training||None required, though principals typically have teaching experience|

 |Similar Occupations||Human resources manager, teacher, public relations specialist|